J.T. McDaniel Official Site

 NCIS is a lot of fun, but so are most of Don Bellisario’s shows, even if the military ones do play a little loose with the way things really work.
 Still, any military based show that’s 100% accurate probably wouldn’t be very interesting.
 JAG would have been pretty boring if all Harm ever did was file motions and argue on behalf of guys who overstayed their leave by a couple days.

 Numb3rs is good, and Criminal Minds is outstanding.
-Mind you, I don’t think I’ve ever seen Mandy Patinkin in a bad performance, even when someone gives him some fairly awful material.
+Mind you, I don’t think I’ve ever seen Mandy Patinkin give a bad performance, even when someone gives him some fairly awful material.
 Las Vegas is also a favorite and, curiously, one of the few that isn’t on CBS.

 Another favorite is Craig Ferguson’s Late, Late Show, though I only get to watch it on Friday nights, as I have to get up at 5:30 am during the rest of the week.
 I enjoyed the show when Tom Snyder was doing it, didn’t really care all that much when Kilbourne was hosting, but Ferguson, I think, may just be the best talk show host around these days.